Attachmate Worldwide | Contact Us | NetIQ.com

 • Administration is more complex because the required authentication uses certificates.

-• By default, FTP with SSL/TLS does not provides user authentication, only host authentication.
+• By default, FTPS does not provide user authentication, only host authentication.

 Which Products Support Which Protocols